Digital Transformation: Real Options to Win in the Digitization Game

 - Don’t stop investing

-- Invest in a portfolio, rather than trying to pick a “magic bullet,” with the expectation some while assets will underperform, while others will strongly outperform
+- Invest in a portfolio, rather than trying to pick a “magic bullet,” with the expectation that some assets will underperform, while others will strongly outperform

 These principles are all the more relevant to your digital investment strategy.
 Taking the chart of the Dow’s long-term performance above as a jumping off point for envisioning the extent of digitization in your sector, two things specific to digital magnify the imperative to “get in the game.”